Copacabana Beach and Central Coast Attractions

 Daybreak on Copacabana Beach

 On Del Monte Place, the main street back from Copacabana Beach, activity is starting shortly after sunrise.
 The kookaburras and then the magpies have had their singsong.
 Initially the early walkers and a few runners are active.
-Likewise, others are struggling up the steep hill to the Captain Cook lookout.
-Being elevated, it is undoubtably on of the best spots on the Central Coast to spot whales.
+Likewise, others are struggling up the steep hill to the Captain Cook lookout (good for whale watching).
+Being elevated, it is undoubtedly, on of the best spots on the Central Coast to spot whales.
 Furthermore, the steep climb has to be good for cardiac health.
 Conversely, a few people are taking a more leisurely approach walking their pets along the beach.

 In the background is the soft sound of waves breaking on Copacabana Beach.
 Above all, the air is usually clear and fresh except for occasional sea mist.

 Meanwhile the Newsagent is open.
 Copaccino’s and Waves Cafe are putting their tables and chairs onto the footpath.
 A few patrons have gathered in order to enjoy an early coffee while reading the paper.
 At the same time, back on the beach, board riders are out and enjoying waves at the Point and on the main beach.
 In addition, an occasional person is walking or running the 1.4 Km to Macmasters.
 There are always a few fishermen trying their luck on the beach while a couple of diehards are taking an early morning dip in the safe rock pool.

 By mid-morning Del Monte is humming with holiday makers enjoying a late breakfast.
 Meanwhile, surfers are getting out in numbers and the sunbakers are laying out their towels.
 Artie’s Café has an ideal position on the side of the Surf Club overlooking the beach, Thus it is a particular Copacabana attraction and highly recommended.
 It is now open and patrons are relaxing with coffee and snacks.